-You are not protected from defects by the Consumer Protection Act with the Voetstoots Clause in an agreement of sale (unless you are buying from a developer or builder).
+Be careful with the voetstoots clause!
+You are not protected from defects by the Consumer Protection Act with the voetstoots clause in an agreement of sale (unless you are buying from a developer or builder).

 In certain instances of concealed defects, you have recourse to the law.
 A legal determination will need to be made as to whether a defect was deliberately concealed or not.
 This will determine who is liable for costs.

 A patent defect is clearly visible upon inspection.
 This may include items such as a crack in a wall or window, chipped plasterwork etc. The offer to purchase should clearly state who is responsible for repair or replacement.

 A cursory inspection does not easily pick up a latent defect, e.g. a faulty geyser, a damp area concealed behind furniture or fresh paint, or a leaking roof.